xuyuan123/MyBlog/hexo/source/_posts/Quantization-of-linear-and-non-linear-LC-circuits.md

 ---

-## 6.Two capacitance coupled cooper pair box qubits
+## Two capacitance coupled cooper pair box qubits
 From now on, we have only talked about one cooper pair box qubit coupled to a resonator.
 In this section, I will try to deal with two cooper pair box qubits capacitance coupled together, which is shown in figure6.
 ![Figure6: Two capacitance coupled cooper pair box qubits][6] The analysis method is same as the above sections and I leave it as an exercise to enhance the method I have described above.

 ---

-## 7.Josephson ring modulator
+## Josephson ring modulator
 Finally, I want to show a more complex circuit called Josephson ring modulator (JRM) circuit which consists of four identical Josephson junctions.
 The circuit is shown in figure 7.
 ![Figure7: Josephson ring modulator circuit][7]